bjloe/March_Madness/README.md

 # March Madness, Kendall's Tau, and Conditional Probability

 We were watching the first weekend of the NCAA Division 1 Basketball Tournaments, switching back and forth between the men and the women.
-My wife asked, "Doesn't it seem like we're watching teams from the same schools?
-If a school has a strong men's team, does it usually have a strong women's team too?"
+My wife asked, "Doesn't it seem like we're watching teams from the same schools?"
+We wondered whether it was the case that when a school has a strong men's team, does it have a strong women's team too?

-I took that as a challenge!
+Let's see what the data says!

 I started thinking about the **strength** of basketball programs and how they were related.
 I went to [Massey Ratings](https://www.masseyratings.com).
 Ken Massey has rated sports teams for a long time, and he produces ratings for teams in a wide variety sports at many levels of competition.
 This